-Table 5-2: Summary of wireline logs and associated parameters of logging tools to be run before and after intermediate casing during drilling of injection well.
+Table 5-2: Summary of wireline logs and associated parameters of logging tools to be run before and after intermediate casing in the injection well.

-5.2.4 Well Logging: Production Section (146.87 (a)(3))
+5.2.4 Well Logging: Deep Section (146.87 (a)(3))

-During drilling, open hole well logs will be acquired in the deeper section of the well to characterize the deeper geology at the site.
+Open hole well logs will be acquired in the deep section of the well after drilling this section of the well to characterize the deeper geology at the site.
 Open hole logs will include caliper, gamma ray, SP, resistivity, neutron porosity, density, dipole sonic, magnetic resonance, and formation imager.
 Table 5-3 summarizes the well logs that will be acquired in the deep section and the purpose of each well log.

-After the production casing has been cemented, logs will be acquired to evaluate cement quality and provide baseline data for external well integrity.
+After the long string casing has been cemented, logs will be acquired to evaluate cement quality and provide baseline data for external well integrity.
 Cement quality will be evaluated through a CBL-VDL log and an advanced ultrasonic logging tool with a gamma ray tool for depth correlation (Table 5-3).
 Finally, a pulsed neutron log in sigma mode and a temperature log will be acquired to serve as a baseline dataset for the Testing and Monitoring Plan (Permit Section 7).
 The pulsed neutron capture log and temperature log will be performed after drilling muds are no longer present near the well and temperature has stabilized to ensure accurate results from the logging effort.